John McVie: Christine Perfect

 While on tour, Fleetwood Mac would often share venues with fellow blues band Chicken Shack.
 It was on one such occasion that McVie met his future first wife, the lead singer and piano player of Chicken Shack, Christine Perfect.
-Following a brief romance of, it has been said, only two weeks, McVie and Perfect got married with Peter Green as best man.
+Following a brief romance of only two weeks, McVie and Perfect got married with Peter Green as best man.
 With the couple being unable to spend much time together because of the constant touring with their bands, Christine (now McVie) quit Chicken Shack to become a housewife to spend more time with John.
-However, following the departure of Peter Green from Fleetwood Mac in 1970, McVie successfully persuaded Christine to join him in Fleetwood Mac.
+Following the departure of Peter Green from Fleetwood Mac in 1970, McVie successfully persuaded Christine to join him in Fleetwood Mac.

 International success and personal life

 After 1970, Fleetwood Mac went through several different line-ups, which occasionally became the source of friction and unease within the band.
 In addition, frequent touring as well as his heavy drinking began to put some strain on his marriage to Christine.
 In 1974, the McVies, along with the other members of Fleetwood Mac, moved to Los Angeles, where they lived briefly with John Mayall.

-In 1975, Fleetwood Mac achieved enormous worldwide success after recruiting American singer-songwriter duo Stevie Nicks and Lindsey Buckingham.
-However, on the heels of the band's success followed serious marital problems for the McVies, and in 1976, during the recording of Rumours, John and Christine McVie's marriage unravelled and the couple divorced the same year.
+In 1975, Fleetwood Mac achieved worldwide success after recruiting American singer-songwriter duo Stevie Nicks and Lindsey Buckingham.
+On the heels of the band's success followed serious marital problems for the McVies, and in 1976, during the recording of Rumours, John and Christine McVie's marriage unravelled and the couple divorced the same year.
 As a way to put behind the hurt and final dissolution, several of Christine's songs on this album were about John McVie, particularly "Don't Stop".
-John McVie remarried in 1978 to Julie Ann Reubens, but still continued to drink heavily.
+John McVie suggested the title Rumours because he felt that the songs functioned as journal and diary entries about each other.

 In 1981, McVie agreed to go on the road with the Bluesbreakers again for their reunion tour with John Mayall, Mick Taylor, and Colin Allen.
-During 1982 the band toured America, Asia and Australia (John McVie did not take part in the European Tour in 1983 and was replaced by Steve Thompson).
+During 1982 the band toured America, Asia and Australia (McVie did not take part in the European Tour in 1983 and was replaced by Steve Thompson).

 An alcohol-induced seizure in 1987 finally prompted McVie to stop drinking altogether and he has been sober ever since.
-In 1989, McVie's wife Julie Ann gave birth to their first child, a daughter, Molly Elizabeth McVie.
+In 1989, McVie's wife Julie Ann gave birth to their first child.
 In his spare time, McVie is a sailing enthusiast, and he nearly got lost at least once on a Pacific voyage.
-His involvement with Fleetwood Mac has been constant but notably low-key, despite the fact that the band takes the "Mac" part of its name from him.

 In October 2013, McVie was diagnosed with colon cancer and began treatment.
-He continued to play with the band during their 2014 On With The Show tour following an improvement in his condition.
+He continued to play with the band during their 2014 On With the Show tour following an improvement in his condition.
 In 2017, it was reported that McVie's colon cancer was completely cleared.